ERP for SME

-Visit and talk to the customers of the ERP vendor, especially those who had implemented within the last one year.
+Visit and talk to the customers of the ERP vendor, especially those who had implemented within the last year.
 Ask questions to understand how the project was implemented, what they like and dislike.

 After you have selected the vendor, trust your selected ERP vendor.
 If you do not trust the vendor, think twice before signing the proposal.

 Do not try to squeeze or trying to take advantage of your selected ERP vendor.
-This will only leave both parties in bitter experience and sour relationships.
+This behaviour will only leave both parties in bitter experience and sour relationships.
 It will make the implementation and future support difficult.

 However, the critical nature of the ERP project dictates that top management put in attention and effort to ensure that an appropriate ERP is selected.
-It should support the future grow of the company yet achieving the necessary ROI.
+It should support the future growth of the company yet achieving the necessary ROI.

 About the Author

 Raymond Yap is a veteran in ERP.
 Raymond came from Engineering and Manufacturing background.
 He implemented the world first Cloud Enterprise Resource Planning (ERP) for his manufacturing company in 1996.
-It was a Singapore government sponsored ERP programme called “MRP Online” to help Singapore SME towards digitization.
+It was a Singapore government-sponsored ERP programme called “MRP Online” to help Singapore SME towards digitization.

 Since then, he spent his career in the ERP industry as consultant, sales and management of ERP companies.